Collaborative Learning via Prediction Consensus: Experiments

 \subsection{Deep learning experiments}

-\paragraph{Datasets and model architectures.} We consider a more challenging setting, where local data distributions are non-i.i.d.
-Two different statistical heterogeneities are considered: (1) Synthetic heterogeneity.
-We utilized the classic Cifar10 and Cifar100 datasets~\citep{cifar} and created 10 clients from each dataset.
-To distribute classes among clients, we used a Dirichlet distribution\footnote{The Dirichlet distributed samples are constructed using the codes from \url{https://github.com/TsingZ0/PFL-Non-IID}} with $\alpha=1$.
-Unless specified otherwise, we employed ResNet20~\cite{he2015deep} without pretraining.
-(2) Real-world data heterogeneity.
+Next, we consider a more challenging setting, where local data distributions are non-i.i.d.
+Two different statistical heterogeneities are considered: (1) \emph{Synthetic heterogeneity}.
+We utilize the classic Cifar10 and Cifar100 datasets~\citep{cifar} and create 10 clients from each dataset.
+To distribute classes among clients, we use a Dirichlet distribution\footnote{The Dirichlet distributed samples are constructed using the codes from \url{https://github.com/TsingZ0/PFL-Non-IID}} with $\alpha=1$.
+Unless specified otherwise, we employ ResNet20~\cite{he2015deep} without pretraining.
+(2) \emph{Real-world data heterogeneity}.
 A real-world dermoscopic lesion image dataset from the ISIC 2019 challenge \citep{isic-1,isic-2,isic-3} is included here.
-The same client splits are used as in \citep{terrail2022flamby}, which is based on the imaging acquisition system employed in six different hospitals.
-The dataset includes eight classes of lesions to classify, with the distribution of different classes among the clients displayed in Figure~\ref{class-distr}\subref{bubble-isic}.
-As \cite{terrail2022flamby}, we chose pretrained EfficientNet~\cite{pmlr-v97-tan19a} as the base model, and likewise, \emph{balanced accuracy} is used as the evaluation metric.
+The same client splits are used as in \citep{terrail2022flamby}, based on the imaging acquisition system employed in six different hospitals.
+The dataset includes eight classes of lesions to classify, with the class distribution among the clients displayed in Fig.~\ref{class-distr}\subref{bubble-isic}.
+Following \cite{terrail2022flamby}, we choose pretrained EfficientNet~\cite{pmlr-v97-tan19a} as the base model, and use \emph{balanced accuracy} as the evaluation metric.
 For every dataset, we construct $\XSv$ from equally contributed samples by every agent.